 Rancho Santa Margarita Mortgage, Broker, Loan Officer

-The most important difference between a mortgage broker and a loan officer is that the latter works on behalf of a lending institution (a bank, credit union, or others) to offer and process loans only from that institution.
-While a loan officer may market quite a range of loan programs, they all are products from that lender alone.
+The biggest difference between a mortgage broker and a mortgage banker is that the latter works on behalf of a lending institution (a bank, credit union, or others) to process loans solely originated from the products of that institution.
+There may be a variety of loans types to choose from, but all are programs of that particular lending institution.

-Searching for a mortgage loan?
-We will be glad to assist you!
-Give us a call today at
+In the market for a new mortgage loan?
+We'll be glad to talk about our many mortgage solutions!
+Give us a call at

 Got a Question?